-- i.
-It is possible to "overdo" acoustic baffling A possible explanation of this effect is that the acoustic treatment of the office reduces the overall noise level and therefore cancels the masking effect of noise from sources at a distance - a.
-Subjects perceived the noise in the constructed sound-absorbent office as louder than in the real open-plan office, even though the objectively measured sound level in the sound-absorbent office was lower - b.
-Close sources become more apparent, which causes more annoyance, more disruption and an increase in dissatisfaction with noise in the space
+It is possible to "overdo" acoustic baffling.
+Subjects perceived the noise in the constructed sound-absorbent office as louder than in the real open-plan office, even though the objectively measured sound level in the sound-absorbent office was lower.
+A possible explanation of this effect is that the acoustic treatment of the office reduces the overall noise level and therefore cancels the masking effect of noise from sources at a distance.
+The close sources become more apparent, which causes more annoyance, more disruption and an increase in dissatisfaction with noise in the space.
+(Balazonva 2008 8)